 The Chatfield Trail is a 4.3 miles trail that travels through Cockaponset State Forest and Forster Pond State Park.
-There are also some private lands so it is important you stay on the trail.
+There are also some private lands, so you must stay on the trail.

-I hiked the entire trail but ended up taking another route back, and hiked approximately 9 miles.
+I hiked the entire trail but took another route and hiked back approximately 9 miles.
 The hike was rocky, with mixed terrain, and fairly challenging.

 - Location – Across from Chatfield Hollow State Park

-- Parking – 41.36448,-72.58399 – I parked across the street from the trail head in Chatfield Hollow State Park.
-There are two parking lots and you can see the Chatfield Trail across the road.
+- Parking – 41.36448,-72.58399 – I parked across the street from Chatfield Hollow State Park trailhead.
+There are two parking lots, and you can see the Chatfield Trail across the road.

 - Highlights – Boulders, Rock ledges, rolling wooded trails, small rock scrambles, nice streams

 - Connecticut Walk Book – 20th Edition by the Connecticut Forest & Park Association – American Legion and Peoples State Forest Trail – Pages 38-41.